manoharys/whatsApp-web-frontend/README.md

 ---

 ## Description
-  ##### Provides an in-depth view of implementation on how to create a hybrid WhatsApp web application from scratch using ReactJs, material UI, google authentication, Firebase real-time DB & Firebase Deployment.
+  ##### Provides an in-depth view of implementation on how to create a room based hybrid WhatsApp web application from scratch using MERN stack

    [Back To The Top](#WhatsApp-Web)